d1videbyzero/SANS-Holiday-Hack-2023/README.md

 If you want to put the heatmap for a different fish, just change out the URL in the code above for the correct heatmap image URL.

-With all this info, you should be able to catch everything!
+With all this info, you should be able to catch everything.
+Happy sailing!